komputerwiz/schola-cantorum/README.md

 This project is far from complete, and contributions are more than welcome.

+# Resources

+* [The Gregorio Project][gregorio] - Gregorian chant notation and typesetting tools
+* [Illuminare Score Editor](http://dev.illuminarepublications.com/gregorio/) - web app for writing and editing gabc
+* [Corpus Christi Watershed](http://www.ccwatershed.org/) - reflections on the liturgy and many resources for the Traditional Latin Mass

 # Licensing

 The chants in this repository are public domain, but they are sacred and ancient, and therefore should be used with reverence.